Vikash2K21/devTinder/src/homework.md

 -order of the routes matter a lot
--Install postman App and make a workspace/ collection and Test api call -write logic to handle GET, POST , DELETE, PATCH  API call and test them on postman
+-Install postman App and make a workspace/ collection and Test api call -write logic to handle GET, POST , DELETE, PATCH  API call and test them on postman -Explore routing and use of ?,*,(), * in the routes -Use of regex in routes /a/ , /.*fly$/
+-Reading the query params in the routes
+-reading the dynamic routes